strapi/documentation/docusaurus/docs/cloud/projects/collaboration.md

   }}
 />

 Maintainers whose full name is displayed are users who did activate their account following the invitation email.
-If however there are maintainers in the list whose email address is displayed and avatar is grey, it means they haven't activated their accounts and can't access the project dashboard yet.
+If however there are maintainers in the list whose email address is displayed, it means they haven't activated their accounts and can't access the project dashboard yet.
 In that case, a status should be indicated right next to the email address to explain the issue:

 - Pending: the invitation email has been sent but the maintainer hasn't acted on it yet.
 - Expired: the email has been sent over 72 hours ago and the invitation expired.